jwheeler706/wheeler_independent_study/README.md

 * Click to send to OpenVR and press play to start the animation!

 ## Mini-tutorial
 The data provided in the repository can be used to get an example visualization in Paraview.
-The object files were made with <code>python make_obj_files.py 25</code> with the folders ranging from DD0750 to DD1250.
+The object files were made with <code>python make_obj_files.py 25</code> with the folders ranging from DD0950 to DD1099.
 Convert to vtk with <code>python make_vtk.py</code> and entering "example_data/e25/" when prompted.
-Similarly, with e25 and e27.
 The files can then be opened and view in Paraview.

 ##